Aligning navigation, reuse, & process across an enterprise platform

 Page templates established consistent rhythm and predictable navigation for users, as well as scalable patterns for teams.

-We introduced a hub-and-spoke navigation system for web that had stronger parity with mobile app and mirrored actual user behavior:
+We introduced a hub-and-spoke navigation system for web that had stronger parity with the NetBenefits mobile app and mirrored actual user behavior:

 • Clear “Go to [Section]” destination labels

-This eliminated tertiary tab sets, overlapping nav bars, and inconsistent return paths.
+This eliminated unnecessary tab sets, overlapping nav bars, and inconsistent return paths.

 Consolidated IA cut redundant entry points, clarified page-to-page hierarchy, and aligned with mobile app navigation.